Appearance

 Order Setup — How Your Trades Open

 Order Setup is where you decide how every trade opens: how big it is, how it enters the market, and where its take-profits and stop-loss sit when the signal leaves them out.
-These settings live on two pages in your dashboard — Position Sizing (your lot size) and Entries & Targets (entry strategy, take-profit, stop-loss, signal overrides, and bad-signal protection).
+These settings live on two pages in your dashboard — Position Sizing (fixed lots or % of balance) and Entries & Targets (entry strategy, take-profit, stop-loss, signal overrides, and bad-signal protection).
 Set them once and they apply to every channel by default; you can later override them per channel with a Config Profile.

 TIP